Code-Institute-Submissions/Thoughtful/README.md

 ### **User Goals**

-* In the modern world we are more likely to be close to a computer, tablet or mobile than pen or paper so this has to be accesible on all devices so users can quickley write their thoughts.
+* In the modern world I am more likely to be close to a computer, tablet or mobile than pen or paper so this has to be accesible on all devices so I can quickley write my thoughts.
-* To provide a simple but beautiful site where the user can dive straight in to noting thoughts without prior navigation.
+* To provide a simple but beautiful site where I can dive straight in to noting thoughts without prior navigation.
-* Users must be able to trash their thoughts for both the effect of psychology release and privacy.
+* Users must be able to trash thoughts for both the effect of psychology release and privacy.
 * To be able to add multiple thoughts in a list with the option of deleting.
 * To offer different color schemes depending on mood of user with a simple click.
 * A contact email to contact the site creator.